 My desk at school was always a mess, my homework was often late, I was often late, and my parents affectionately called me “Space Cadet” because I was so scatterbrained.
 I generally felt that I was always running behind my life and trying to catch up with it.
 Didn’t everybody?

 The first time I truly “got” getting organized was in my second year of undergrad, and organization played a big part in my getting my first year of straight As.

 One of the most valuable things getting organized taught me was that I can have control over my time.

-I’m rediscovering time management lately, and here’s what’s been working for me.
+Thanks to my Dad’s great tips, I’m rediscovering time management lately, and here’s what’s been working for me.

 Sometimes, fortunately or unfortunately, I’m also prompted to feel that I need to hurry up with achieving my own dreams.
 As I approach being two years out of undergrad, my 24th birthday, and not being where I want to be yet, I’ve been wondering lately whether I’m wasting time.

 Continue reading “On Feeling Intimidated By My Own Dreams”

 ecret: I’m an introvert who has extroverted friends.
 This means I get invited to…parties (dun dun dun).
 If you’re like me, you’ve probably felt an uncomfortable feeling creeping in when a party’s coming up.
 While potentially fun, parties can also be draining.

 I am very grateful to have friends who consider me enough to invite me to their events.
 It’s important to me that I support my friends by showing up and enjoying myself, and it’s taken me several years to figure out how exactly to do this.

 I’m still learning, but there are a few things I’ve learned to do that help me out.